Cambodian Opposition Leaders Say Their Efforts To Return Have Been Thwarted

 "They said they have received from very high up the instruction not to allow me to board," he told reporters at Paris-Charles de Gaulle Airport.
 "I'm very shocked, I'm very disappointed.
 I want to go back, my people are waiting for me."

 Rainsy accuses Cambodian Prime Minister Hun Sen of trying to block his return home.
-The former Khmer Rouge general, who has been in office for more than three decades, views any homecoming of the opposition leaders and their planned demonstrations as tantamount to an attempted coup.
+The former Khmer Rouge commander, who has been in office for more than three decades, views any homecoming of the opposition leaders and their planned demonstrations as tantamount to an attempted coup.
 Just this year, dozens of opposition activists have been arrested for allegedly plotting to overthrow the government, and troops deployed along Cambodia's borders have reportedly been ordered to attack "on sight" should the leadership return.

 Rainsy, who has been living in France for four years, told his supporters Thursday in a Facebook broadcast that he "will find a way to go to Cambodia in a short time in the future to push for change."